github/docs/content/development/contributing-to-osmand/voice-prompts.md

 You may temporarily enable OssmAnd's Development plugin, then go to its settings and use button _Test voice propmts_.
 It provides several annlouncement examples for each type of OsmAnd prompt, using a wide range of numbers to test time/distance formating and pronunciation.
 The button caption staes the basic prompt content, the exact wording is specified in the tts.js file you test.
 There is also a test button showing your device settings and language capabilities.

-## 4. Details on Some Specific Prompts
+During navigation, the current voice prompt can always be triggered by tapping on the turn arrow widget.## 4.
+Details on Some Specific Prompts

 ### "Route calculated/Route recalculated"
 Is played after the route has been calculated or recalculated, together with saome base data, depending on the chattines of the voice package selected.